Gérard Thibault d'Anvers: The guard

-Despite the popularity of increasingly complex hilts, Thibault's ideal hilt was relatively simple.
-It featured straight quillons, equal in length to the sole of the swordsman's foot, as well as finger rings and side rings, with little else.
+Despite the popularity of increasingly complex hilts, Thibault's ideal hilt is relatively simple.
+It features straight quillons as well as finger rings and side rings with little else.
 Thibault gives proportional measurements for the various components of the hilt, each based on his circle diagram.
 These measurements dictate that the sword's quillons are to equal the length of one's foot, the combined length of pommel and grip should equal exactly twice the length of the guard from the quillons forward, and so on.
-Most notably, Thibault's sword lacks a knuckle bow in order to allow his unorthodox method of gripping the sword.
-The knuckle bow interferes with the wrist when holding the sword in Thibault's primary straight arm grip.

 Gripping the sword

-Thibault described a unique method of gripping the sword which allows for many of his other innovations.
+Thibault describes a unique method of gripping the sword which allows for many of his other techniques.
 Whereas Thibault's contemporaries tended to grasp a sword with one or two fingers wrapped around the fore quillon, inside the finger ring aligned with the sword's true edge, Thibault's grip involves resting the ricasso on the index finger, with the tip of the thumb resting on the rear quillon.
 The blade is thus aligned horizontally when the arm is extended.
 Thibault's system does not rely entirely upon this grip, sometimes dropping the thumb beneath the quillon with the index finger wrapped around the fore quillon.
+Thibault uses this grip for cutting and for defending at close range.
 This latter curved or bent arm grip is similar, if not identical, to the grip for which most of Thibault's contemporaries advocated.
-Thibault uses this grip for cutting and for defending at close range.